Wolfpack ends long skid against Virginia, 53-51

 Clark led Virginia with 10 points, seven rebounds and five assists.

 The Wolfpack had used an 8-0 run to go ahead 42-31.
 Virginia helped out by going scoreless for more than 6 1/2 minutes.
-Francisco Caffaro, who had just been inserted into the game, ended the drought with 11:13 left.
+Francisco Caffaro, who had just been inserted into the game, ended the drought with 11:13 left, sparking Virginia’s run.

 BIG PICTURE

 N.C.
-State: The Wolfpack seemed on their way to a solid victory until the drought, during which they were 1 for 8 from the field with five turnovers and repeatedly let the shot clock run down into single digits, forcing bad shots.
+State: The Wolfpack seemed on their way to a solid victory until the drought, during which they were 1 for 8 from the field with five turnovers and repeatedly let the shot clock run down into single digits, forcing bad shots. … NC State also played without 6-foot-11 ACC shot-blocking leader Manny Bates (2.94), who is in the concussion protocol, and forward Pat Andree (ankle).
+Keatts said he didn’t know is Bates will be available come Saturday.

 Virginia: In the Cavaliers’ continuing search for scoring help, freshman Casey Morsell had as many as three field goals for the first time since a 65-56 victory against Navy on Dec.
 29. He was 4 for 20 from the field in his last five games.
 He finished the night 4 for 9 and his buzzer-beater attempt was closely guarded.
+Morsell said he was trying to get the ball to Clark but when he couldn’t find him quickly, “time was ticking so I had to let it go.”

 UP NEXT